Iancheung228/Iancheung228.github.io/_posts/2023-12-21-Batchnorm.md

 preventing dead or saturated units

-Tanh is a squashing function, this means tanh will remove information from the given input.
-Specifically if the input value is too big in absolute terms, tanh will return 1/-1, which corresponds to the flat region in the tail end of this function.
-From a gradient pov, if we land on the flat region, the gradient would be 0 and virtually this will stop any gradient flowing through this neuron.
+Tanh is a squashing function, this means Tanh will remove information from the given input.
+Specifically, if the input value is too big in absolute terms, tanh will return 1/-1, which corresponds to the flat region in the tail end of this function.
+From a gradient pov, if we land on the flat region, the gradient would be 0, and virtually this will stop any gradient flowing through this neuron.
 In other words, if the neuron's output is too big in absolute terms, no matter how you perturb the value of the neuron, it will not have an impact on the final loss, and hence the neuron will not get updated.
 We call this a dead neuron.